mpfusion/sentio-adaptive-sampling/README.md

 the flash loader (which might need root access, depending on the configuration) and write the binary blob to the platform.

+### Documentation

+A `make doc` will create the documentation for this project and the Sentio system.
+Doxygen needs to be installed.
+By default a HTML version is generated.
+To view the HTML documentation, point the browser to the file `doc/html/index.html`.
+For a PDF version LaTeX needs to be installed.
+To generate the PDF file, go to the directory `doc/latex` and run `make`.

 ### Code style

 Tabs are used for indentation and spaces for alignment.
 To maintain a uniform